-Our scientific proposal aims to clarify the role of small regulatory RNAs in the biology of human cancer.
-In addition, we work in close collaboration with the University Hospital and the National Cancer Program, providing technological and experimental support for research in Clinical Oncology and the development of new diagnostic biomarkers in cancer.
+Our scientific goal is to clarify the biological role of small regulatory RNAs in the realm of human cancer.
+Moreover, we work in close collaboration with the University Hospital and the National Cancer Program, to which we provide technological and experimental support for Clinical Oncology research, as well as developing new diagnostic biomarkers for cancer and disease.

-In recent years, our main focus of research has focused on the study of a new class of molecules generically called small non-coding RNAs.
-Our work has shown that the fragmentation of these RNAs generates molecules capable of regulating the cell survival pathways to stress and proliferation.
-We focus primarily on fragments derived from transfer RNAs and Y-RNAs, and their secretion by normal and tumor cells.
-We study how other cells are capable of capturing and sensing these RNAs released into the extracellular environment, thus representing a new communication mechanism between cells.
-This and other lines of work of the unit are aimed at identifying new molecular pathways in the initiation and progression of cancer, with special emphasis on new therapeutic targets and diagnostic biomarkers.
+In recent years, our main research goals focused on the study of a new class of molecules called small non-coding RNAs.
+Our work shows that fragmentation of these RNAs generates molecules capable of regulating cell survival pathways related to cell stress and proliferation.
+We primarily focus on fragments derived from transfer RNAs and Y-RNAs and their secretion from normal tumor cells.
+We study how other cells are able to receive and sense these RNAs that were previously released onto the extracellular environment.
+We evaluate these pathways as a new communication mechanism between cells.
+This research and other lines of work at Functional Genomics aim at identifying new molecular pathways in cancer initiation and progression with special emphasis on new therapeutic targets and diagnostic biomarkers.